History of the United States Virgin Islands: Royal colonies

-King Frederick V of Denmark–Norway assumed direct control of the former territories of the Danish West India Company in 1754, thus acquiring all of its assets and debts.
+King Frederick V of Denmark–Norway assumed direct control of the former territories of the Danish West India Company in 1754, inheriting all of its assets and debts.
 Although the crown had acquired the company's assets, it had no intention of maintaining the islands as a public enterprise.
-The crown paid par value for the 1,250 shares of the company for a total of 1,250,000 rigsdalers.
+The crown paid the par value for the 1,250 shares of the company, coming to a total of 1,250,000 rigsdalers.
 Collectively, the islands became known as the Danish West Indian Islands (Danish: De dansk-vestindiske øer).
 In 1766, the Danish West Indian rigsdaler was minted for the first time.
 It remained in use as the islands' currency until 1849, when it was replaced by the daler.
-Sugar production in the Danish West Indies drove the economy during royal control.
+Sugar production in the Danish West Indies drove the economy of the islands during royal control.
 At its peak in the late 18th century, more than 58% of the land area on St. Croix was in use for sugar cultivation.
 Across the islands, cotton, indigo, and tobacco plantations were also prevalent.
-These plantations relied, almost exclusively, on slave labor.
+These plantations relied almost exclusively on slave labor.

-British forces occupied the Danish West Indies in 1801–1802 and again from 1807–1815 during the Napoleonic Wars.
-Because Denmark was de facto allied with Napoleon, England occupied the islands to prevent them from being of military use to the French Empire.
-On both occasions, the islands had minimal naval protection and quickly surrendered to the occupying forces.
+British forces occupied the Danish West Indies in 1801–1802 and again from 1807 to 1815 during the French Revolutionary and Napoleonic Wars.
+Because Denmark was effectively allied with Napoleon, Britain occupied the islands to prevent them from possible military use by the French Empire.
+On both occasions, the islands had minimal naval protection and quickly surrendered to British forces.
 The first occupation officially ended in 1802 with the Treaty of Amiens.
-The second invasion began in 1807 and lasted until 1815, when they were returned to Denmark in exchange for Heligoland through the Treaty of Paris.
+The second occupation began in 1807 and lasted until 1815, when they were returned to Denmark in exchange for Heligoland through the Treaty of Paris.